Thanks to the OBBB, Now Could Be the Best Tax-Planning Window We've Had: 12 Things You Should Know

 OBBB lifts the state and local tax (SALT) deduction to $40,000, indexed for inflation through 2029.

-However, it phases out quickly for incomes over $500,000 and disappears entirely above $600,000.
+However, it phases out quickly for incomes over $500,000 (married) and disappears entirely above $600,000.
 This helps many high-income filers and may especially benefit those in higher-tax states like New York, New Jersey or California.
 This could also be another reason to do more strategies like a Roth conversion.

-5. 'Trump accounts' for newborns
+5. 'Trump accounts' for children

 For those expecting a child (or grandchild) this year through 2028, OBBB introduces a new type of savings tool: the Trump account.
 Here's how it works:

-- Parents receive a $1,000 government contribution for each child born through 2028
+- Parents receive a $1,000 government contribution for each child born through 2028.

 What I recommend: Take advantage of the $1,000 but contribute the rest to a 529 plan or UTMA account, both of which typically offer stronger tax advantages.